 And yes, there is a Folk Club Ceilidh Band and yes, you can join!
 Our regular practices are a great place to go over and really learn some of our favourite tunes, and the band performs at a whole range of society and external events.
 Its great experience, and a great time!
-Why not get involved by joining us on fridays from 5:30-7:30 in the Multifaith Chaplancy for practice?
+Bring your favourite instrument and join us on zoom on Fridays between 19:00 and 21:00!

 If you’re from another society and you want to throw a ceilidh together, or you want the band to perform for your event, we’re so up for that.
 Get in touch with firstname.lastname@example.org to have a chat!

 The folk club and the folk soc band work together to put on workshop afternoons in the autumn term.
 We gather expert folkie people from across the country to come and teach us awesome stuff, like how to play better for dancing, calling, and contra dancing!
 Also less awesome but important stuff like how the PA works.
 Join any of the mailing lists for exciting updates and information about these!

 If you’ve never thought to try Morris dancing, folk music or ceilidhs before, don’t be put off!
 However you get involved, we’re one of Bristol’s most colourful societies and we make friends for life.
 You won’t regret meeting us!

 If for some reason you'd like even more information than this however, we have a nice shiny website as well: https://bristolfolksoc.com/